Foursheepsir/chrome_ai/README.md

 ## 1) What this Chrome extension does

 - **✨ Summarize anything** — Generate concise, high‑quality summaries for selected text or the entire page.
-- **🌐 Translate effortlessly** — Auto-detects the source language and translates into your preferred language.
+- **🌐 Translate effortlessly** — Auto-detects the source language and translates into your preferred target language.
 - **🧠 Explain in context** — Highlight tricky terms and get clear, concise explanations grounded in surrounding content.
-- **💬 Page Chat** — Ask follow‑ups about the page with multi‑turn memory and real‑time token usage indicators.
+- **💬 Page Chat** — Ask any follow‑ups about the page with multi‑turn memory and real‑time token usage indicators.
-- **📝 Save Notes** — Capture and organize useful snippets, insights, or quotes for later reference.
+- **📝 Save Notes** — Capture and organize useful snippets, insights, or quotes from any AI-generated content (summaries, explanations, translations, chat responses) or raw content.
+See all your notes in Popup Control Panel.

 APIs used: Summarizer API, Translator API, Prompt API, LanguageDetector.
 See implementation notes and diagnostics in `AI_SETUP.md`.

+📖 **More details can be found in [How to Use and Test](#8-how-to-use-and-test)**

 ---